 The Lower synthetic O2 voltage should be set to 0.1V, and the High voltage to about 0.8V.
-The switch voltage should be typically around 0.55V.
-The period and duty cycle of the synthetic O2 signal can also be set here.
-They should be about 1500ms, and 50% respectively.
-To save these changes to the Power Strecher, hit the OK button.
-To abort you're edits, hit the Abort button.
-To automatically calibrate the factors hit the Auto button.
+The switch voltage should be typically around 0.45V, but can be adjusted higher (~0.7V) to run richer.
+The period of the synthetic O2 signal can also be set here and should be about 1500ms.